nadavmoyal/TryNotToLaugh_OpenCv/README.md

 So the algorithm finds the moment when the player's mouth is open by a size greater than the fixed average distance.
 And when it reaches a certain distance we know the player is laughing.

+## Game rules:
+Do not turn your face away from the screen
+Do not cover your mouth with your hand
+Try not to smile or laugh

 ## Operating Instructions:
 1. Download all the files.
 2. Install `cv2` , `cvzone` and `pygame`: